 - Emphasize customer service skills

-- Mention ability to work well under pressure
+- Mention the ability to work well under pressure

 - Highlight the ability to multitask